quentinL52/postgres_API/README.md

-A simple Docker container to collect data from local postgres storage, and turn them into a dockerized local API.
+A simple Docker container to collect data from local postgres storage, and turn them into a dockerized local API using FastAPI.